-Pressing the lower button longer: fan and cooling are switched off.
+Pressing the lower button for longer: fan and cooling are switched off.

-Pressing the upper button longer: the fan runs at maximum speed.
+Pressing the upper button for longer: the fan runs at maximum speed.

-To return to automatic mode: Press AUTO button.
+To return to Automatic mode: Press AUTO.

-Air distribution 1, 1, 1, 1
+Air distribution 🖬, 🛪, 😾

 Press appropriate button for desired adjustment.
-Activation is indicated by the LED in the button.
+Activation is indicated by illumination of the LED in the button.

-- u = to windscreen and front door windows.
+- to windscreen and front door windows (air conditioning is activated in the background to help preventing windows from fogging)

 - ★ = to head area via adjustable air vents

-- ₩ = to foot well.
+- ₩ = to foot well